kritzikratzi/ofxMightyUI/readme.md

 This is very much a work in progress.
 The following works/worked/should work:

-- Windows (draggable, with titles and optional left/right toolbar buttons)
+- Internal Windows (draggable, with titles and optional left/right toolbar buttons)
 - Labels (with all sorts of alignments)
 - Sliders (multitouch enabled, optionally with value labels)
 - Buttons